Our Team

 B.A.
 Environmental Biology (2012)

-Amal’s thesis explored seed and seedling recruitment limitation in temperate forests.
-After WashU, she completed a M.D. at the University of Missouri and an ophthalmology residency at Duke University School of Medicine.
+Amal’s thesis explored seed and seedling recruitment limitation in forest tree communities.
+After WashU, she completed an MD at the University of Missouri, an ophthalmology residency at Duke University, and ophthalmology fellowship at Stanford University.

 Emily Dewald-Wang